Home | Browse Topics | Individual rights & freedoms | Discrimination | Government bodies, public services, and schools

 New Zealand Bill of Rights Act 1990, s 19 Human Rights Act 1993, ss 20J, 21A

 Generally, no. The Bill of Rights Act is the main law preventing the government and public bodies (like state-owned enterprises, district health boards and schools) from discriminating against you when you’re dealing with them.
-Although the government and public bodies are also not allowed to discriminate against you on any of the illegal grounds specified in the Human Rights Act 1993 (see: The illegal grounds of discrimination”).
+The government and public bodies are also not allowed to discriminate against you on any of the illegal grounds specified in the Human Rights Act 1993 (see: “The illegal grounds of discrimination”).

-The rules against discrimination in the Bill of Rights apply to public bodies in all their activities and conduct.
+The rules against discrimination in the Bill of Rights Act apply to public bodies in all their activities and conduct.
 This is different from the rules against discrimination by private bodies and individuals under the Human Rights Act 1993, which apply only in particular areas of life, such as employment, education, and access to goods and services.

 Exceptions for government and other public bodies